 Earplugs are a common and reliable source of protection.
 However, they must be fitted properly to serve their purpose.
 A second option are earmuffs, which fit over the ear, offering great protection, but at the risk of diminishing overall hearing.
 Finally, noise-canceling devices eliminate noise over certain decibel levels while allowing normal conversation to continue.
 Each of these options has their advantage and hunters should test all three to determine which approach fits best with their physical and financial needs.

 Unprotected hunters are at great risk of noise-induced hearing loss.
 Such loss is most often gradual, with the changes only evident over time.
 A single exposure to loud noise may not seem to cause any loss, but the damage is complete.
 Over time, unprotected hunters will experience difficulty hearing the television or holding a conversation in a moderately noisy environment.
-This is noise-induced hearing loss and it is irreversible.
+This is noise-induced hearing loss and it is irreversible (see cure for noise induced hearing loss).
 If you hunt, be smart and find suitable ear protection.
 The quality of your life is at stake and it pays to have the protection before it’s too late.

 Source: BB Audiology